Link copied!

 The divine sabyaneh is always and already here now.

 Sabyaneh ("his will") and Sabyanakh ("your will") are both forms of the same root.
-This root is inseparable from positive overtones as "what is pleasing" the father.
+This root is inseparable from positive overtones — what is pleasing to the Father.

 Let us recognize this prior to words as reality unfolding, and let us return in surrender to what is here now created, complete.